isabella232/be_groups/Resources/Documentation/Documentation.rst

 :Version: 1.1.0
 :Description: This extension provide several new options to restructure large amount of be_groups records.

+.. raw:: pdf

+   PageBreak

-.. contents:: Table of Contents
+.. contents:: **Table of Contents**
-  :depth: 2
+  :depth: 3

 .. raw:: pdf